Anisha2407/Grayscale-image-converter/README.md

 - Working with Python libraries like Flask for API creation
 - Grayscale image conversion using Pillow
 - Learning project structuring and virtual environments
-- Future integration with Docker for deployment
+- Integration with Docker for deployment

 ---